apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Used to trigger a reload by sending a specific Unix signal to the process.</p>
+<p>Used to trigger a reload by sending a Unix signal to the process.</p>
 </td>
 </tr>
 <tr>